kumaranricky/programming-on-mobile-/exp1/README.md

+### EXP NO: 01

+### .

-# Ex.No:1 To create a database table and to display the database table field using SQLite Database in Android Studio.
+# To create a database table and to display the database table field using SQLite Database in Android Studio

 ## AIM: